CiteOwl

 What to do when a citation turns out to be fake

-Don't try to salvage it by reformatting or guessing the "right" version; you'll just bury the problem.
-Delete it, and replace the underlying claim with a source you've actually opened.
-If the point genuinely needed support and you can't find any, that's a signal the claim itself may not hold up, which is better to learn now than in feedback.
+If one reference in a draft turned out fake, assume it isn't the only one and run the whole list.
 Fake references are one integrity risk; if you're also wondering whether an AI detector will flag your writing, that's a separate question worth understanding before you submit.
-For more on why these fakes appear in the first place, see why AI makes up citations, and for prompts that cut them down, how to get ChatGPT to cite real sources.
+For why these fakes appear in the first place, see why AI makes up citations, and for the settings and prompts that cut them down, how to get ChatGPT to cite real sources.

 Checking a whole reference list

-The six steps are quick for a handful of sources.
-For a long bibliography, going one by one gets tedious, and tedium is where mistakes slip in.
 Dedicated citation checkers can scan a list and flag the entries that don't resolve, which is a sensible safety net before you submit.
-Just remember they confirm what's broken; they don't hand you a real source to use instead.
+Remember what they do and don't do: they confirm what's broken, they don't hand you a real source to use instead, and none of them can tell you whether a real paper actually supports your sentence.
 The most durable fix is to never let an unverified citation into your draft in the first place, which is easier when your writing tool only cites papers it actually retrieved.
 That is the idea behind an AI research writer that cites real sources, and we compare the options in the best AI tools for academic writing.

 Things worth knowing.